 Leader's Evening Briefing

 Each evening, your tour leader will discuss with you the programme for the following day.
 This will be your opportunity to discuss the details and ensure the planned activities suit your walking ability.
 If you have concerns on clothing or equipment, this can be discussed then also.
 If you do not wish to join the organised group programme, please let the leader know.

-We fly from the London Gatwick to Malaga airport and return, on Spain's southern coast, with British Airways.
+We fly from the London to Malaga airport and return, on Spain's southern coast.
 On some dates Manchester & Birmingham flights may be available.
 Please contact us for details.

 The transfer time from Malaga to Grazalema village is approximately 1.5 hours, Grazalema to Tolox is approximately 1.5 hours and Tolox to Malaga airport is about 1 hour

 If you wish to organise your own flights from a non-UK or provincial airport or travel by rail or car to your holiday destination, 'land only' reductions are often available.
 Please contact us for details.